rabbitmq/rabbitmq-jms-client/README.md

 # Java JMS Client for RabbitMQ

-**WIP warning**: open sourcing of RabbitMQ JMS repositories is not yet 100% complete.
-Most notably the docs are not yet ready.

 ## Overview

 This is a JMS 1.1 client library for RabbitMQ, working in concert with [rabbitmq-jms-topic-exchange](https://github.com/rabbitmq/rabbitmq-jms-topic-exchange),